SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets.md

 8) Fragility of human body in front of cosmic forces<br>
 9) Inefficient energy acquiring by humans.
 Instead of digestion, Penrose process should be there.<br>
 10) Economic inequality and the trade-off between efficiency and equality.

+>Skepticism is more depressing and disturbing than animal agriculture.
+Even if you have omnipotence you can do nothing to the beast that is logic.

 >When you achieve permanent post-nut clarity you will probably study theoretical physics or mathematics or go on a journey reduce suffering in the world.